Click here to upgrade to a newer version of Internet Explorer or Microsoft Edge.

 The Curtiss P-6E Hawk was a first-line pursuit aircraft for the Army Air Corps in the early 1930s.
 It was the last of the fabric-covered biplanes used by the Air Corps.
 The Hawk was never flown in combat, and only 46 were ever ordered because of the Depression’s effect on Air Corps budgets.
 Still, it is remembered as one of the most beautiful biplanes ever built.

-Today, the Hawk, painted in the striking colors of the Snow Owl paint scheme, catches your eye from across the hangar, just as it caught Ralph Rosnick’s eye when he first saw a picture of it in his boyhood days working at the airport outside of Omaha, Nebraska.
-From that first glimpse a dream was born, and Rosnick knew that someday he would have to have his own Hawk.
+Today, the Hawk, painted in the striking colors of the Snow Owl paint scheme, catches your eye from across the hangar, just as it caught Ralph Rosanik’s eye when he took a photograph of one in 1938, while in Army Air Corps basic training at Chanute Field, near Rantoul, Illinois.
+From that first glimpse a dream was born, and Rosanik knew that someday he would have to have his own Hawk.

-Rosnick’s dream took him far from his home in Nebraska, once as far as the jungles of Central and South America.
-For all his travels (sometimes dangerous), Rosnick only managed to recover one wing of a Curtiss Hawk.
+Rosanik’s dream took him far from his home in Nebraska, once as far as the jungles of Central and South America.
+For all his travels (sometimes dangerous), Rosanik only managed to recover one wing of a Curtiss Hawk.
 The rest he would have to build himself.

 Finally, in June 1992, at the EAA Chapter 80 fly-in in Council Bluffs, the plane made its public debut.

-Aircraft Make & Model: Curtiss/Rosnick P-6E Hawk Replica
+Aircraft Make & Model: Curtiss/Rosanik P-6E Hawk Replica

 Length: 22 feet 7 inches